 Richard T. Marabito has served as a Director of CBIZ since August 2021, when he was appointed as an independent director.
-Mr. Marabito is Chief Executive Officer of Olympic Steel (Nasdaq, Zeus), a national metals service center headquartered in Cleveland, Ohio that focuses on the direct sale of processed carbon, coated and stainless flat-rolled sheet, coil and plate steel, aluminum, tin plate, and metal-intensive branded products.
-Mr. Marabito became CEO in 2019 after serving as the Chief Financial Officer.
-He joined the company in 1994 as Corporate Controller.
-He is also the Chairman of the Metal Services Center Institute and served on the Board of Directors and as Audit Committee Chairman for Hawk Corporation from 2008 until the company's sale in November 2010.
-Mr. Marabito has served on numerous non-profit boards over the course of his career including as Chair of the Northeast Ohio Regional Board for the Make-A-Wish Foundation, and as Trustee at the University of Mount Union.
+Mr. Marabito is Chief Executive Officer and a director of Olympic Steel, Inc. (Nasdaq: Zeus), a national metals service center headquartered in Cleveland, Ohio that focuses on the direct sale of processed carbon, coated and stainless flat-rolled sheet, coil and plate steel, aluminum, tin plate, and metal-intensive branded products.
+Mr. Marabito became CEO and a director of Olympic Steel, Inc. in 2019 after serving as the Chief Financial Officer since March 2000.
+He joined Olympic Steel, Inc. in 1994 as Corporate Controller.
+He is also a director and the past Chairman of the Metal Services Center Institute and served on the Board of Directors and as Audit Committee Chairman for Hawk Corporation from 2008 until the company's sale in November 2010.
+Mr. Marabito has served on numerous non-profit boards over the course of his career including as a Trustee of Hawken School, Chair of the Northeast Ohio Regional Board for the Make-A-Wish Foundation, and currently serves as Trustee at the University of Mount Union.

-Mr. Marabito's experience as a public company CEO, past CFO, director, and audit committee member provides the Company with a great depth of corporate governance and operational expertise.
-His experience as a CPA, corporate treasurer, and controller bolsters his qualifications as an audit committee "financial expert" who brings significant accounting and finance capability to the Board.
+Mr. Marabito's experience as a public company CEO, past CFO, director, and audit committee Chair provides the Company with a great depth of corporate governance and operational expertise.
+His experience as a CPA, corporate treasurer, and controller bolsters his qualifications as an "audit committee financial expert" who brings significant accounting and finance capability to the Board.

 Benaree Pratt Wiley has served as a Director of CBIZ since May 2008, when she was elected as an independent director.
-Ms. Wiley is a Principal of The Wiley Group, a firm specializing in personnel strategy, talent management, and leadership development primarily for global insurance and consulting firms.
-Ms. Wiley served as the President and Chief Executive Officer of The Partnership, Inc., a talent management organization for multicultural professionals in the greater Boston region for fifteen years before retiring in 2005.
-Ms. Wiley is currently a director on the board of the BNY Mellon Family of Funds.
+Ms. Wiley has served as Principal of The Wiley Group, a firm specializing in personnel strategy, talent management, and leadership development primarily for global insurance and consulting firms since 2005.
+Ms. Wiley served as the President and Chief Executive Officer of The Partnership, Inc., a talent management organization for multicultural professionals in the greater Boston region for fifteen years before retiring from that role in 2005.
+Ms. Wiley is currently a director on the boards of the BNY Mellon Family of Funds.
 Her civic activities include serving on the boards of the Efficacy Institute, Howard University, Dress for Success Boston, Partners Continuing Care and Spaulding Hospital.
 Ms. Wiley has earned the CERT Certificate in Cybersecurity Oversight through the NACD Cyber-Risk Oversight Program.

 Ms. Wiley is a driving force in the advancement of leadership diversity.
-Under her leadership as president and chief executive officer, The Partnership, Inc. strengthened the capacity of greater Boston to attract, retain, and develop talented professionals of color and helped more than 1,300 African Americans integrate into the corporate community.
+Under her leadership as President and Chief Executive Officer, The Partnership, Inc. strengthened the capacity of greater Boston to attract, retain, and develop talented professionals of color and helped more than 1,300 African Americans integrate into the corporate community.
 This tenure is chronicled in a Harvard Business School case study on transformational non-profit leadership, Bennie Wiley and The Partnership, Inc. Ms. Wiley has served as both a member and chair of audit and nominating committees of the boards on which she has served.